-With many years of experience conducting investigations in active litigation, we are extremely well-versed in the rules of filing and service.
+With decades of cumulative experience conducting investigations in active litigation, we are extremely well-versed in the rules of filing and service.
 Industrious and creative, we know that quick action and clever ideas are often needed to track down hard-to-find defendants and witnesses.

 A case we filed in the United States District Court for the District of Columbia had individual and company defendants in four different states.